etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is a common situation in a program when we want to get a resource, use it and cleanup afterwards.
-Straightforward implementation would look like this:
+Simplistic implementation might look like this:

 .. code-block:: python

+    # Non-Pythonic
     resource = allocate()
     try:
         resource.use()